The 2022 Guide to FavIcons for Nearly Everyone and Every Browser

 Once upon a time, creating a favicon only required making a single 16×16 pixel icon, and placing it in the root directory of a website.
 This still works today, albeit with some caveats.
+This post has been updated several times over the years to keep-to-date as devices and standards have changed and outright disappeared, like the ill-fated Google TV and its own separate favicon.

 This is a how-to guide for creating favicons for (almost) every conceivable browser.

-The goal is to provide the best results (non-pixelated) with the least amount of work, and most importantly maintaining one’s sanity while doing so.
+The goal is to provide the best results (non-pixelated) with the least amount of work, and most importantly, maintaining one’s sanity while doing so.

 Image: NPR.org does not have a retina display favicon thus it appears pixelated